b01/json-to-src/README.md

 ## Description
-Convert JSON to PHP source code.
+Convert JSON to source code.

-This tool takes a JSON file, along with other required input, and on success will produce PHP files.
-It works recursively, and will parse nested keys where the value is an object.
+This tool takes a JSON file, along with other required input, and on success will parse the JSON and output (PHP by default) source files.
+It works recursively on the JSON, and will parse nested keys where the value is an object.
 In addition, an array that contain objects will produce a class, but only one since all elements are assumed to be of the same type.

 ### Features
-* Turns fields into properties with getters and setters (fluent style).
+* Parses JSON into an hash-array to be used in a template engine ([see schema](#array-schema)).
-* Outputs PHP file(s) to a directory of your choice (assuming it is writeable).
+* Outputs file(s) to a directory of your choice (assuming it is writable).
-* Can turn off/on generating PHPUnit tests.
+* Can turn off/on generating unit tests.
-* Optional namespace.
+* Optional set a namespace.

+#### Using the Default PHP template
+* Will convert to PHP, turning fields into properties with getters and setters (fluent style).
-* Scalar type hints for PHP 7 Function signatures.
+* Optional scalar type hints for PHP 7 Function signatures.
+Example:
   ```php
   /**
    * @var int